Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

 For doxygen, the header and footer layout is goverened by the files in ``doc/doxygen_pages/templates``, and the CSS styling in ``doc/doxygen_pages/css``.

+Assorted hints
+&&&&&&&&&&&&&&

+Miscellanea:

+* When linking to boost documentation pages for which you have copied the link from your browser, always replace the current version number (e.g., 1_54_0) in the link with "release".
+This will always redirect to the most recent version.

 Sphinx and Doxygen html header injection &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&